Caspian Airlines

-Caspian Airlines (هواپیمایی کاسپین, Havāpeimāyi-ye Kāspian) is an airline headquartered in the Iranian capital of Tehran.
+Caspian Airlines (هواپیمایی کاسپین, Havâpeymâyi-ye Kâspian) is an airline headquartered in the Iranian capital of Tehran.
 Established in 1993, it operates services between Tehran and other major cities in Iran as well as international flights to Turkey and Iraq.
 Its main base is Mehrabad International Airport, Tehran.

-As of December 2016, Caspian Airlines is prohibited by the US Department of Treasury from engaging in any transaction of any type with foreign entities; for providing support to IRGC elements by transporting personnel and illicit material, including weapons, from Iran to Syria.
+As of December 2016, Caspian Airlines is sanctioned by the US Department of Treasury for providing support to IRGC elements by transporting personnel and illicit material, including weapons, from Iran to Syria.

 History

 The airline was established in 1993 and commenced operations in September 1993.
 It was set up as a joint venture between Iranian and Russian interests.

-Caspian Airlines no longer has any Tupolev aircraft; today it operates mainly McDonnell Douglas MD-80 series aircraft.

 Caspian Airlines finished building its headquarters in 1993.
 Later this tower was exchanged with three Tupolev-154s from Mahan Air.

+In 2016 the US Department of Treasury sanctioned Caspian for transporting IRGC related weapons and illicit material.

+In 2019 Caspian Air and Taban Air grew their Boeing 737 fleets.

+On December 8, 2025, it was reported that Caspian Airlines had begun flying to Sharjah which opened routes to a total of 5 Iranian cities.
+On January 23 2026 a Caspian Airlines flight to Yerevan was cancelled six times in 8 days.